 Mary Mountain Trail is a 40.5 mile lightly trafficked out and back trail located near Yellowstone National Park, Wyoming that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from July until September.
+The trail offers a number of activity options and is best used from July until September.

 Directions from Canyon Junction: Travel 4 miles south and north of Alum Creek to the pullout.